StevenLwcz/StevenLwcz.github.io/_posts/2024-10-21-A-Memory-View-Tui-Window-For-Gdb.md

 Here we will create a GDB user command called ```memview``` which will take an expression just like ```(gdb) x```.
 The expression can be a variable, address, register or exprsssion.
 If it is a variable we will find its address else just use the expression as the address.

-Assuming that you don't want the top third of GDB taken up by a blank window if you are not intersted in a memory view right now, it will try its best to detect if the memview layout is not active and use ```gdb.execute("layout memview")``` to switch into it.
+Assuming that you don't want the top third of GDB taken up by a blank window if you are not interested in a memory view right now, it will try its best to detect if the memview layout is not active and use ```gdb.execute("layout memview")``` to switch into it.

 ```Python
 class MemViewCmd(gdb.Command):